d-thomson/d-thomson.github.io/topics/databases.md

 ## Interview Questions
 * What are tables and fields?

 A table is a set of data that are organized in a model with Columns and Rows.
 Columns can be categorized as vertical, and Rows are horizontal.
-A table has specified number of column called fields but can have any number of rows which is called record.
+A table has a set number of columns called fields that are specified by the table structure.

 * What is a join?